-Dyson's V11 is its headliner for now, the latest and greatest in its cordless vacuum range, and it's fair to say that in use it feels like a bit of a Rolls-Royce.
+Dyson's V11 is ithe latest and greatest in the British company's cordless vacuum range, and it's fair to say that in use it feels like a bit of a Rolls-Royce.
 This is a cordless vacuum that feels as powerful as you could want, and won't die on you.

 Shark Anti Hair Wrap Cordless Stick Vacuum Cleaner

-Shark's vaccuum is a really impressive number, and is more affordable than Dyson's offering by a margin.
+Shark's vacuum is a really impressive number and is more affordable than Dyson's offering by a margin.
 That said, this is still a pretty premium offering.